Balding-Lee/ESWV/README.md

 ## Notice:

-Since the fine-trained models, BERT, and ESWV parameters files are too large, we put them in https://pan.baidu.com/s/1oWC3F0MDU2EH0RVd14YCsw with the extraction code `dmcr`.
+Since the fine-trained models, and ESWV parameters files are too large, we put them in https://pan.baidu.com/s/1oWC3F0MDU2EH0RVd14YCsw with the extraction code `dmcr`.

 Just download the folder, and then copy the three `subfolders` in the folder to the `ESWV project folder`.